driedpampas/realme-8-megaguide/readme.md

    **After this, turn on your phone.
 First boot will take up to 5-20 minutes.
 Don't panic.**

-   If bootloader is unlocked, **When you boot your device, yoou need to presspower button once to skip dm-verity**, there also will be a 5-second orange-state indicator
+   If bootloader is unlocked, **When you boot your device, you will need to press power button once to skip dm-verity**, there also will be a 5-second orange-state indicator [**¹**](https://github.com/mattcc23/realme-8-bootloader/tree/main#Special_thanks)

-   -  Green state means the device is locked, it shouldnt show that it's locked on-boot
-   -  Yellow state means that an alternate keystore was used to verify the boot image
-   -  Orange state indicates that the device is unlocked.
-   -  Red state means that a device in the locked or verified state had a boot image that did not verify.

-7. You will boot into RealmeUI with bootloader unlocked.
+7. Your bootloader is now unlocked.

 # 5. Upgrade to RealmeUI 3